googleapis/google-cloud-cpp/doc/contributor/howto-guide-running-ci-builds-locally.md

 libraries, or may require different ways to compile the dependencies.
-Fortunately, one can use containers to create isolated environments to run each one of these builds, and these containers can be created as-needed in both the CI systems and the developer workstation.
-Well, at least as long as the base platform supports containers.
+Fortunately, one can use containers to create isolated environments to run each one of these builds, and these containers can be created as-needed in both the CI systems and the developer workstation (assuming the base platform supports containers).

 ## Running the CI build